ajaimesv/examples/react.js.md

 Here we have a checkbox that, when clicked, calls its parent component and updates its state.

+It is recommended for child components to be stateless.
+They can receive updates via their props, which are updated by their parent's state.
+In the following example, MyCheckbox is stateless.
+It's label and value get updated when its parent changes its state in handleClick(value), which happens to be called by MyCheckbox.

 ```js
 import React from "react";